Programming: Logic, Design and Implementation (CIS120/17)

 Softskills database to query with SQL So I want two things: the database and a printout showing the SQL code and the resulting output.

-Quiz #2: This needs to be passed in by October 5th - remember I do not take late quizzes.
+Quiz #2: This needs to be passed in by October 9th - late quizzes loose some points.
 Use my notes and the Internet for information.

 Week #3